About The WRC

 How We Are Funded

 The WRC receives most of its funding through performance-based grants and/or contracts.
 Town assessments constitute a small but very important percentage of our funding (typically 6 percent of our total budget in a given year).
-For the 2024 fiscal year, the WRC’s total budget of approximately $2,480,308 million is derived from 60 percent regional project grant funding, 11 percent town technical assistance funding, 24 percent state performance-based contract funding, and 5 percent from town assessments.
-Of the total budget, $940,522, about 38 percent, will be expended on grants (brownfields, Windham Wood Heat) or consultant services (brownfields, regional plan update, Windham Wood Heat).
+For the 2025 fiscal year, the WRC’s total budget of approximately $2,418,000 million is derived from 56 percent regional project grant funding, 11 percent town technical assistance funding, 28 percent state performance-based contract (core) funding, and 5 percent from town assessments.
+Of the total budget, $816,093, about 35 percent, will be expended on grants (brownfields) or consultant services (brownfields, special projects).

 Towns also retain the services of the WRC directly (referred to as town technical assistance above).
-These services typically relate to assistance with town plans or bylaws, flood hazard bylaws and river corridor bylaws, transportation system inventories (road erosion, bridge and culvert, signs, etc.), project management related to state or federal grants, and other specific needs such as local hazard mitigation plans or solid waste management plans.
+These services typically relate to assistance with town plans or bylaws, local hazard mitigation plans, transportation system inventories (road erosion, bridge and culvert, signs, etc.), project management related to state or federal grants, and other specific needs public engagement related to town infrastructure projects including wastewater.
 In some cases towns will enter into a municipal service agreement with the WRC and pay for the service solely with town funds.
 In most cases towns will secure state or federal grants to support the needed work, and most of these grants require a local match.

 Funding received through town assessments is a small but very important percentage of our overall budget.
 While very limited in quantity, town assessments allow the greatest latitude to respond to WRC-identified needs in the region.
 Some grant sources, most notably transportation and emergency planning, come to us through state agencies but the funding originates with the federal government.
 Most funding with federal origins requires matching funds, and typically non-federal matching funds.
 Required match ranges from 10 percent (Transportation Planning Initiative) to 50 percent (Emergency Management Planning Grant).
 State performance contract and town assessment funds are essential sources for non-federal matching funds.